RyanMcClean/RyanMcClean.github.io/_blogs/2025-07-21-luks-encryption.md

 </summary>

 I have recently moved to linux from windows, I have used linux a lot, professionally and as a hobby (Rasberry Pi's and such).
 Linux requires a lot more tinkering than windows, which I prefer, I enjoy the process.
-Part of this process has involved me fiddling with [`udev`][7] rules.
+Part of this process has involved me fiddling with `udev` rules.
 I wanted to get my nintendo switch pro controller to work with my debian install.
 I got it working in the end, but that leads us back to the main story.